celestiaorg/docs/nodes/arabica-devnet.md

-Developers can still deploy on Mocha testnet their sovereign rollups if they chose to do so, it just will always lag behind Arabica devnet until Mocha undergoes Hardfork Upgrades in coordination with Validators.
+Developers can still deploy on Mocha testnet their sovereign rollups if they chose to do so, it just will always lag behind Arabica devnet until Mocha undergoes network upgrades upgrades in coordination with validators.

 ## Network details